derferickc/react-redux-counter-with-boilerplate/README.md

-# React Redux Form Handler
+# React Redux Simple Counter w/o Boilerplate

-> A simple web application that uses React and Redux to create a simple counter with increment and decrement features; setting up the boilerplate to create a store and a universal state that can be +/- is the goal.
+> A simple web application that uses React and Redux to create a simple counter with increment, decrement, and reset features; setting up the boilerplate to create a store and a universal state that can be +/- is the goal.
 The Redux DevTools Extension was also configured within the store for other developers to fork or contribute!

 > Technology used: React, Redux, HTML5, CSS3, ES6, Redux DevTools Extension